PrintersForAnts/Boop/README.md

 If you don’t see an answer for your question, the place to ask is the `#boop` channel in the [DoomCube Discord](https://discord.gg/doomcube).

 ### Does this move my toolhead around?
-Yes, a bit, and your bed mount will require a corresponding adjustment forwards. ** TODO: add precise value.**
+Yes, a bit, and your bed mount will require a corresponding adjustment forwards.

 ### Is there a top-mount Boop version for my Tri-Zero?
 Not at this time.
 Seems hard to design, because the right angle of a V0 mount would create the potential for flex.
 Perhaps with metal reinforcements, this could work, but you would run into the door and lose space.